-Strength and organization of the Army divisions and l’Army de l’Air of France in September 1939
+Strength, organization, equipment and divisions of the French Army and aircraft of the l’Army de l’Air in September 1939.

 France emerged from World War One with considerable military prestige, but the French Forces and indeed the whole nation were exhausted.
 After the experiences of World War One, there was considerable weight of opinion, and political pressure behind the view that a strategy based upon a solid defensive line accorded best with the demands of modern warfare and the needs of the country.

-The result was the construction of the fortress complexes of the Maginot Line, which absorbed a great deal of the defence budget.
+The result was the construction of the fortress complexes of the Maginot Line, which absorbed a great deal of the defense budget.

 The French military establishment had its critics, and there was a small but vociferous school of thought which condemned the reliance on static fortifications.

 The French Army, based on conscription, was of variable quality; reserve divisions especially were often considered a liability, and observers, including the British General Brooke, were shaken by their insubordination and slovenly appearance.

 The French Army was mobilized on 1 September 1939: about 5,000,000 reservists were to be added to the standing army of 900,000 men.